Electrical Wiring for a Garage and Recreation Room

 Precaution: Any existing wiring in the immediate area that may interfere with the installation of new electrical wiring should be identified and turned OFF and Tagged.

-Important: Installing additional electrical wiring should be done with a permit and be inspected.
+Important: Installing additional electrical wiring should be done according to local electrical codes, with a permit and all work should be be inspected.

 - Planning the Area